etendosoftware/docs/compiled_docs.md

             response = requests.get(host)
             return {"status_code": response.status_code}  # The run method must return a dictionary with the outputs of the tool.
     ```
+    !!!Note
-    *Note*: The name of the tool must be the same as the name of the class that extends the ToolWrapper class.
+        The name of the tool must be the same as the name of the class that extends the ToolWrapper class.

 3. In case the tool needs more than one input, its necessary to use a Dict as input.
 In order to do that, we have to create a new class that defines the inputs of the tool using pydantic.
 Here is an example of a tool that receives a Dict as input, with the structure of the Dict defined in a class: